rails/rails/guides/source/rails_on_rack.md

 * Sets an X-Runtime header, containing the time (in seconds) taken to execute the request.

  *+Rack::MethodOverride+*
-* Allows the method to be overridden if <tt>params[:_method]</tt> is set.
+* Allows the method to be overridden if `params[:_method]` is set.
 This is the middleware which supports the PUT and DELETE HTTP method types.

  *+ActionDispatch::RequestId+*
-* Makes a unique +X-Request-Id+ header available to the response and enables the <tt>ActionDispatch::Request#uuid</tt> method.
+* Makes a unique +X-Request-Id+ header available to the response and enables the `ActionDispatch::Request#uuid` method.

  *+Rails::Rack::Logger+*
 * Notifies the logs that the request has began.
 After request is complete, flushes all the logs.